The Early Years…

 Programs assisted LGBTQ+ people to lead self-sufficient, healthy, well-adjusted lives, and to provide advocacy for issues of importance or special interest to our community.

 In 2006, the Center’s board of directors changed the name to the Sacramento Gay and Lesbian Center with a mission dedicated to serving the lesbian, gay, bisexual and transgender community of the greater Sacramento area and surrounding counties and its allies by providing space, diverse programming, advocacy, and cultural activities in an affirming, compassionate, and safe environment.

 In 2013, the Center began doing business as the Sacramento LGBT Community Center with the expressed purpose of being more inclusive and welcoming to our entire community not only in name, but also through its diverse array of programming.

-The Center refocused its attention on youth outreach, specifically targeting the more than 40 percent of homeless youth who identify as LGBT and health outreach in the areas of HIV and suicide prevention.
+The Center refocused its attention on youth outreach, specifically targeting the more than 40 percent of homeless youth who identify as LGBTQ+ and health outreach in the areas of HIV and suicide prevention.

-The Center continues to offer peer support groups for a variety of marginalized populations, community resource referrals to meet individual basic needs, education and training to improve the competency of businesses and organizations to LGBT issues, numerous artistic expression and cultural activities that build community, and volunteer opportunities that empower individuals to give back.
+The Center continues to offer peer support groups for a variety of marginalized populations, community resource referrals to meet individual basic needs, education, and training to improve the competency of businesses and organizations to LGBTQ+ issues, numerous artistic expression, and cultural activities that build community, and volunteer opportunities that empower individuals to give back.

 🔎 See the Center’s mission, vision and values.